 - Your resume

 - A copy of your unofficial transcript—available on MySuffolk

-The deadline for undergraduate and graduate student speaker applications is Monday, April 1, 2019.
+The deadline for undergraduate and graduate student speaker applications has been extended to Monday, April 8.

 If you have questions, please contact Kassandra McCarthy.